docling-project/docling-workshops/workshops/2025_08_29/README.md

 The following steps will enable you to run all the steps on [Google Colab](https://colab.research.google.com), without installing any tool locally.

+> [!TIP]
-!!! note "Notebook execution speed tip" The default execution runtime in Colab uses a CPU.
+> The default execution runtime in Colab uses a CPU.
 Consider using a different Colab runtime to increase execution speed, especially in situations where you may have other constraints such as a slow network connection.
 From the navigation bar, select `Runtime->Change runtime type`, then select either GPU- or TPU-based hardware acceleration.

 ### Colab Prerequisites